 What is an Aesthetician?

-The Difference between a Non-medical Aesthetician vs a Medical Aesthetician?
+The Difference between an Aesthetician (Non-medical) vs an Aesthetician (Medical)?

 10 years ago, there would have been a considerable difference in the treatments a medical vs non-medical Aesthetician would have offered.
 Now?
 Not so much.